MooOfDoom/csc746hw4/README.md

 name of the performance counter group you want to collect. likwid-perfctr -a will give you a list of all the supported performance counter groups on the platform.

-##  Problem configuration loops
+##  Running the codes

+After running cmake, the job scripts should already be setup as needed.

-* job-basic-omp : requires no modification, this one will run over the problem sizes and OpenMP concurrency levels requested by HW4.
+* job-basic-omp : will run Basic MM over the problem sizes and OpenMP concurrency levels requested by HW4.

-* job-blas : will require modification to change the loop over thread concurrency.
-After running cmake, look inside job-blas for more details.

-* job-blocked-openmp: requires 2 modifications to enable the loop over block sizes and to pass the block size argument in to the benckmark-blocked-omp program.
-After running cmake, look insize job-blocked-omp for more details.
+* job-blas : will run CBLAS over the problem sizes requested by HW4.

+* job-blocked-omp: will run BMMCO over the problem sizes, block sizes, and OpenMP concurrency levels requested by HW4.

+* job-basic-omp-test : will run Basic MM over one problem size and OpenMP concurrency level.

+* job-blas-test : will run CBLAS over one problem size.

+* job-blocked-omp-test : will run BMMCO over one problem size, block size, and OpenMP concurrency level.

+* job-basic-omp-noperf : will run Basic MM over the problem sizes and OpenMP concurrency levels requested by HW4 without likwid-perfctr.

+* job-blas-noperf : will run CBLAS over the problem sizes requested by HW4 without likwid-perfctr.

+* job-blocked-omp-noperf: will run BMMCO over the problem sizes, block sizes, and OpenMP concurrency levels requested by HW4 without likwid-perfctr.

+The job files can be run with (for instance)

+% sbatch -t 30 job-basic-omp

+to request up to 30 minutes of run time.
+The job will run and write its timing output to job--basic-omp.oXXXXXXXX, where XXXXXXXX is the job number that was assigned by the sbatch.

 #eof